Skip to main content

 • Port Number: The outlet or port number, as labeled on the PDU.

-• Object Name: The object name is auto-generated (after saving) based on the selected Content Type and Object ID, and provides a link to the device, asset, or PDU that is connected to the port.
+• Object Name: This value is auto-generated after saving, based on the selected Content Type and Object ID.
+It links to the connected device, asset, or PDU.

-• Object PSU label: The label of the power supply on the device/asset side.
+• Object PSU Label: The label of the power supply on the device or asset side.

 • Override Watts: Enter a value, in Watts, to override the wattage detected from hardware (optional).

-• Bootstrap Power: This field shows the peak power draw from this outlet at device boot time; empty if no device is connected.
+• Bootstrap Power: Shows the peak power draw from this outlet at device boot time.
+This field is empty if no device is connected.

-• Power Draw: This field shows the actual power [aka true power] draw as measured from this outlet the last time it was polled; it is empty if no device is connected.
+• Power Draw: This field shows the actual power, also called true power, drawn from this outlet the last time it was polled.
+It is empty if no device is connected.

-• Active Power: This field shows the active power [aka reactive power: power absorbed then returned by the load] draw as measured from this outlet; it is empty if no device is connected.
+• Active Power: This field shows the active power drawn from this outlet, also described here as reactive power, meaning power absorbed and then returned by the load.
+It is empty if no device is connected.

-• Apparent Power: This field shows apparent power [aka true power] draw, a combination of active [reactive] power and true power measurements; it is empty if no device is connected.
+• Apparent Power: This field shows the apparent power draw, described here as a combination of active power and true power measurements.
+It is empty if no device is connected.

-• Power Factor: This field shows calculated power factor [PF = true power / apparent power]; it is empty if no device is connected.
+• Power Factor: This field shows the calculated power factor, where PF = true power / apparent power.
+It is empty if no device is connected.

 PDU Ports on Device ViewPDU Ports on Device View

-When viewing a PDU-connected device, the Info tab shows the PDU port connections and power information (with the Power Monitoring license for that device).
+When you view a device connected to a PDU, the Info tab shows its PDU port connections and power information if the device has a Power Monitoring license.

-Only the PSU object label is editable from a physical device's edit screen.
-All other PDU-related edits must be made on the PDU's edit page.
+Only the PSU Object Label can be edited from the device edit screen.
+All other PDU-related changes must be made on the PDU edit page.

 PDU List ViewPDU List View

-To see the PDU list view and a high-level overview of the PDUs you have discovered in Device42, navigate to Infrastructure > Power Units > Power Units from the main menu.
+To view the PDU list and a high-level overview of your PDUs, go to Infrastructure > Power Units > Power Units.

-The Infeeds section will show the Power Draw Per Phase, including both the Rated Power and Actual Power Draw as measured.
-If your particular PDU supports it, Apparent Power, Power Factor, Voltage, and Active Power will also be displayed:
+The Infeeds section shows Power Draw Per Phase, including Rated Power and Actual Power Draw.
+If the PDU supports these values, Device42 also displays Apparent Power, Power Factor, Voltage, and Active Power:

 PDU Infeed Power DetailsPDU Infeed Power Details

-PDUs and Available Ports Visible on the Rack View
+View PDUs and Ports in the Rack View

 PDUs on the Rack ViewPDUs on the Rack View

-The PDU watts sum will also be visible on the rack layout page as shown below.
-Click Power Details in the left pane to see the PDU power details.
+The total PDU wattage also appears on the rack layout page, as shown below.
+Click Power Details in the left pane to view the PDU power details.

 Override PDU WattsOverride PDU Watts

-The Override Watts field can be used for PDU port power estimations.
-By default, the watts value will be the device hardware value as measured (if a device is connected to that port); however, you can enter any value to override the default.
+Use Override Watts to estimate power at the PDU port level.
+By default, Device42 uses the measured hardware value when a device is connected to the port, but you can enter a different value to override it.

-If there is no default value (for example, an asset connected to a PDU port would not have a default power value), you may use this field to enter the value manually.
-Overridden and default values will be used by Device42 to estimate the total power for that PDU.
-The sum is visible on all the PDU pages (the list, view, and change pages).
+If there is no default value, such as when an asset is connected to a PDU port, you can enter the value manually.
+Device42 uses both default and overridden values to estimate total power for the PDU.
+That total appears on the PDU list, view, and edit pages.